 Archangels are Spirit Beings created and directed by God.
 They live in His presence and possess tremendous powers and responsibilities.
 Michael and Gabriel, are the only ones specifically mentioned in the Bible, (the Old and New Testament) but some scholars believe there are many others.

 "At that time Michael will appear.
-He is the great leader of the angels who guards your people.
+He is the great leader of the angels who guard your people.
 There will be a time of terrible suffering.
 Things will be worse than at any time since nations began.
 But at that time of suffering your people will be saved.
 Their names are written in the Book of Life."
 (Dan 12:1)

 "There was war in heaven.
 Michael and his angels fought against the dragon.
 And the dragon and his angels fought back."
 (Rev 12:7)

-Some Bible scholars do not believe that Gabriel is an archangel; however, he is referred to as an archangel in the, "Book of Jude."
+Some Bible scholars do not believe that Gabriel is an archangel; however, he is referred to as an archangel in the "Book of Jude."

 "Yet Michael the archangel, in contending with the devil, when he disputed about the body of Moses, dared not bring against him a reviling accusation, but said, “The Lord rebuke you!”
 (Jude 1:9).